-The typical LTM4630 application circuit is shown in Figure 23.
+The typical LTM4630-1 application circuit is shown in Figure 25.
 External component selection is primarily determined by the maximum load current and output voltage.
-Refer to Table 4 for specific external capacitor requirements for particular applications.
+See Table 4 for specific external capacitor requirements to achieve ±3% transient response for a 25% or a 50% load step application.